lin-123/mock-vue/wiki/scope.md

 # scope handler

+## [f1ed54bc8] nest controller

+> multiple root controllers page can exist in one page
+> a root controller can have many components

+- [x] traversal root controller
+- [ ] recusive child controller, and new Seed instance
+- [ ] get parent scope data and root scope data

 ## [a6b7257] todo demo kinda works

 - [x] add sd-checked directive
 - [ ] fix each checkbox status not sync to parent seed todos
 - [x] fix filter no arg